The new year is here. Time for a fresh start! Are you ready?

 - Prioritize: Dedicate time for this in your schedule Your health is a priority so plan your day including some ‘me time’.
 If it’s your stress you’re trying to release, plan some yoga or meditation in your morning routine, which means a little earlier wake-up time.

 - Put reminders & motivation around your house.
 Print pictures of yourself or motivational quotes.
-Those jeans you want to get back into, hang them up in your closet where you can see.
+Those jeans you want to get back into, hang them up in your closet where you can see them.
 Constant reminders will trigger your brain into thinking consciously about staying on track.

 - Plan and reward yourself, seriously do it!
 This includes celebrating milestones, even the small ones.
 Plan your reward ahead of time.
 You just did your weekly weigh-in and you reached your goal weight for the month!
 YES!
 Celebrate that!!
 Have a dance party in your room and boost that confidence.
 Then reward yourself, book that massage, get yourself flowers, a new yoga mat, or plan a happy hour with your best friend.
 Have a glass of wine and cheers to your accomplishments!